Angela Vorobeva has become the oldest woman to climb Kilimanjaro, aged 86 years 267 days. Vorobeva was born in Russia on the 4 February 1929.

 Following the successful summit the group descended to Mweka Gate (1,640 m), where we believe much celebration was had.

 Talking about her preparation, Vorobeva said this: “I walk a lot and rarely have problems with blood pressure.
-My every morning starts with exercising and a cold shower.
-I guess, that was my only preparation.”
+Every morning starts with exercising and a cold shower.
+I guess that was my only preparation.”